Get the Best of Premium TV with Foxtel

 What About Specialty Channels?

 The great thing about pay TV is that channels can be added to cater for a smaller audience, and Foxtel’s done exactly that with some of its extra, more directed channel packs.
-Some have been merged into other packs, such as Box Sets (now in the Drama pack) and the three English football team channels (part of the Sports pack).
+Some have been merged into other packs, such as Box Sets (now in the Favourites pack).
 But there are some more add-on options if you need them:

-Antenna Pacific ($23): Greek television delivered directly from one of Greece’s biggest TV networks, to one of the world’s largest Greek populations outside their home country.
+Antenna Pacific: Greek television delivered directly from one of Greece’s biggest TV networks, to one of the world’s largest Greek populations outside their home country.

-RAI International ($23): Acclaimed Italian channel RAI brought in via satellite with its mix of news, drama, sports and more.
+RAI International: Acclaimed Italian channel RAI brought in via satellite with its mix of news, drama, sports and more.

 What Content does Foxtel Offer?